1use std::sync::Arc;

 42 /// and ignore internal errors instead of propagating them, to the maximum extent possible.

-43 async fn epoch_changed(
+43async fn epoch_changed(

 45 conversation_id: ConversationId,